Phishing and Pharming: Are You and Your Customers at Risk?

 2. Can Affect a Greater Number of People

 Phishers also operate on a smaller scale, sending out thousands of emails in the hopes that a gullible victim will take the bait and click a link.
-But pharmers can scam anyone that visits a particular website — or even starts to type in the name of a web address — giving them a much wider reach.
+But pharmers can scam anyone who visits a particular website — or even starts to type in the name of a web address — giving them a much wider reach.

 But it’s not just large companies that are vulnerable.
 Drive-by hackers can even change the DNS setting on a customer’s insecure home router, allowing for the redirect to fraudulent websites.

 It’s easy for customers to believe they’re communicating with — and providing information to — a legitimate company.
-After all, the fraudsters are using real logos, legitimate-looking web addresses and realistic looking links.
+After all, the fraudsters are using real logos, legitimate-looking web addresses and realistic-looking links.

-Merchants can also help customers avoid being a fraud victim by telling them to:
+Businesses can also help customers avoid being a fraud victim by telling them to:

 1. Avoid clicking on any links in an email; instead, open a new browser window and type the company’s web address.